syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.show(); // It will show all the nodes in TreeView.
+treeObj.show(); // It shows all the nodes in TreeView.
 </script>{% endhighlight %}